herbsjs/herbsjs.github.io/docs/entity/validation.md

 ## Format

-`format` (regex) - The format validator will validate a value against a regular expression of your chosing.
+`format` (regex) - The format validator will validate a value against a regular expression of your choosing.

 ```javascript
 const Customer =